ddeutils/ddeutil-workflow/README.md

 ## 📦 Installation

-This project need `ddeutil` and `ddeutil-io` extension namespace packages.
+This project need `ddeutil` and `ddeutil-io` extension namespace packages to be the base deps.
 If you want to install this package with application add-ons, you should add `app` in installation;